tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 3. In an unbiased p-n junction, the majority charge carriers (i.e., holes) in the p-region diffuse to the n-region because

-a) of the voltage difference across the p-n junction
+a) of the potential difference across the p-n junction

-b) of higher hole concentration in p-region than in n-region
+b) the higher hole concentration in p-region than in n-region

-c) of attraction of free electrons in n-region
+c) the attraction of free electrons in n-region

 d) all of the above

-4. In a half wave rectifier, the rectified voltage is applied to a load resistor, during which part of the input signal variation does the load current flow?
+4. In a positive half wave rectifier, the rectified voltage is applied to a load resistor, during which part of the input signal variation does the load current flow?

 a) \( 0^\circ-90^\circ \) b) \( 90^\circ-180^\circ \) c) \( 0^\circ-180^\circ \) d) \( 0^\circ-360^\circ \)